Lemon Poppy Seed Bread [Video]

 - You can use canola oil, vegetable oil or melted coconut oil.

-- The sugar can be reduce from 1 cup to 3/4 cups.
+- The sugar can be reduced from 1 cup to 3/4 cups.

-- Watch the bread closely after 30 minutes of baking, to make sure not to over bake it.
-I like to check on it at the 30 minute mark and if it still needs more baking, check on it every 5-7 minutes until done.
+- In addition, watch the bread closely after 30 minutes of baking, to make sure not to over bake it.
+I like to check on it at the 30-minute mark and if it still needs more baking, check on it every 5-7 minutes until done.
 A toothpick inserted in the center of the bread should come out clean or just with some crumbs, but not raw batter.

 - You can use this recipe to male Lemon Poppy Seed Muffins, bake for 20-25 minutes.